Education Coordinator - Paul Kasadha

 He currently lives at Nalango Secondary School and has been instrumental in starting the banana plantation at the school.
 In April, 2013 Joshua attended an agriculture workshop with other One Village volunteers and is now teaching the students the skills that he gained.

 Health Coordinator - Lovisa Balidawa

 At the health centre Lovisa specialises in oral health and therefore educating the community about dental health is something she is very passionate about.
 In addition to her role as a dental nurse Lovisa helps run a clinic specifically for HIV positive patients who are on anti-retro-viral medication and she has now been taught how to identify and treat malnourished children.
 Lovisa's knowledge about health problems in Namwendwa coupled with her desire to make a difference in her community makes her a perfect health coordinator for One Village.

-Sam helps to coordinate awareness days that we hold at the Primary School on a yearly basis and gives permission and guidance on the other projects based at the primary school.
-Sam also runs his own very successful farm around 2 hours from Namwendwa where he grows a myriad of different crops, has dairy cows and a poultry farm, this makes him a very handy advisor to the Ag programme.
+Samuel is the Principal at Namwendwa Primary School and joined One Village as a general committee member.
+Sam helps to coordinate awareness days that we hold at the Primary School on a yearly basis and gives guidance on the other projects based at the primary school.
+Sam also runs his own very successful farm around 2 hours from Namwendwa where he grows a myriad of different crops, has dairy cows and a poultry farm.
+This makes him a very handy advisor to the Ag programme.